Jerry Falwell: Failing health and death

 Falwell's funeral took place on May 22, 2007, at Thomas Road Baptist Church after he had lain in repose both at the church and at Liberty University.
 Falwell's burial service was private.
 He is interred at a spot on the Liberty University campus near the Carter Glass Mansion and Falwell's office.
 B. R. Lakin, his mentor, is buried nearby.
 After Falwell's death, his sons succeeded him at the two positions he held, Jerry Falwell Jr. as president of Liberty University and Jonathan Falwell as the senior pastor of Thomas Road Baptist Church.
 Jerry Falwell Sr.'s daughter, Jeannie F. Savas, is a surgeon.

 The last televised interview with Jerry Falwell Sr. was conducted by Christiane Amanpour for the CNN original series CNN Presents: God's Warriors on May 8, 2007, a week before his death; in the interview he said that he had asked God for at least 20 more years in order to accomplish his vision for the university he founded.
 Falwell's last televised sermon was his May 13, 2007, message on Mother's Day.

 Legacy

-Views on Falwell's legacy are mixed.
-Supporters praise his advancement of his socially conservative message.
-They tout his evangelist ministries and his stress on church planting and growth.
-Conversely, many of his detractors have accused him of hate speech and identified him as an "agent of intolerance".
+Views on Falwell's legacy are mixed, reflecting the deep polarization he caused in American cultural and political life.
+Supporters praise him as a pioneering leader of the Religious Right who successfully mobilized millions of socially conservative evangelical Christians into active political participation, shaping the platform of the modern Republican Party.
+They also laud his extensive work in church planting and his financial and educational expansion of Liberty University.

-The antitheistic social commentator Christopher Hitchens called Falwell's work "Chaucerian fraud" and "faith-based fraud".
-Hitchens took special umbrage at Falwell's alignment with "the most thuggish and demented Israeli settlers" and his declaration that 9/11 represented God's judgment of America's sinful behavior, deeming it "extraordinary that not even such a scandalous career is enough to shake our dumb addiction to the 'faith-based.'"
-Hitchens also said that, despite his support for Israel, Falwell "kept saying to his own crowd, yes, you have got to like the Jews, because they can make more money in 10 minutes than you can make in a lifetime".
-Appearing on CNN the day after Falwell's death, Hitchens said, "The empty life of this ugly little charlatan proves only one thing: that you can get away with the most extraordinary offenses to morality and to truth in this country if you will just get yourself called 'reverend'."
+Conversely, Falwell was a frequent target of severe criticism from secular groups, progressive activists, and secular commentators, who routinely labeled him an "agent of intolerance" and accused him of spreading hate speech.
+The antitheistic social commentator and author Christopher Hitchens was one of his most prominent and vociferous detractors, repeatedly characterizing Falwell's entire career as a "Chaucerian fraud" and a "conscious charlatan."

-At one point, prank callers, especially home activists, were an estimated 25 percent of Falwell's total calls until the ministry disconnected the toll-free number in 1986.
-In the mid-1980s, Edward Johnson programmed his Atari home computer to make thousands of repeat phone calls to Falwell's toll-free number as a response to Falwell's having, Johnson felt, swindled large amounts of money from his followers, including Johnson's mother.
-Southern Bell forced Johnson to stop after he had run up Falwell's telephone bill by an estimated $500,000.
+Hitchens and other media critics raised several core arguments regarding Falwell's negative impact on society: